Cod, Atlantic Cod

 Criterion score: 1 info

 Reference points are undefined for this stock.
 Despite the absence of precautionary limits against which the fishery can be fully evaluated, there is clear evidence that the stock is harvested unsustainably and the biomass at such a low level that the stock is suffering reduced reproductive capacity or is depleted.
-Spawning stock biomass (SSB) is at the lowest observed level since observations began in 1984, and recruitment in recent years has decreased rapidly to the lowest levels ever observed.
+ICES strongly recommends the development of a new rebuilding plan for Norwegian coastal cod.

 Criterion score: 0.75 info

 The stock is managed as part of the Norwegian northeast Arctic cod fishery.
 Since 2004 ICES has recommended the implementation of a recovery plan and zero catch.
 A rebuilding plan, in operation since 2011, has since been agreed by the Norwegian authorities and evaluated by ICES in 2010 as provisionally consistent with the precautionary approach.
 The aim of the plan is to restore the observed level of spawning stock over two successive years to a level above 60,000 t.
-The advice for the management of the fishery is dependent upon the Autumn survey results available in December 2017.
+The rebuilding plan has now been in operation for eight years.
+The plan implies that the fishing mortality in 2018 should be at least 60% lower than the 2009 value.
+The 2017 data indicate increasing fishing mortality, and the estimated catch in 2017 of 65,587 tonnes, is well above the catch in 2009.
+The regulations have therefore not been sufficient to constrain the coastal cod catches in 2015, 2016, and 2017, and the most recent estimate of fishing pressure (F) is above the F in 2009.

 Criterion score: 0.5 info

-Predominantly gillnet caught (40% in 2015).
-Also taken in Danish seine, longline/handline, and bottom trawl.
+Predominantly gillnet caught (38% in 2017).
+Also taken in Danish seine (35%), longline/handline (25%), and bottom trawl (2%).
 For fixed net fisheries, bycatch of marine mammals and other non-target species can be problematic.
 However, use of management measures, including acoustic devices called ‘pingers’, can help reduce bycatch of marine mammals.
-Estimated catches in the recreational fishery represents about 35% of the total catch in recent years.
+Estimated catches in the recreational fishery represents about 19% of the total catch in 2017.
 Unreported catches in recreational fishing are estimated at 12.7 kt.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler